ddefranza/word-embedding-prejudice/README.md

 ## 5. <a name="stats-tests"></a>Perfroming statistical (permutation) tests

 The cosine similarity is representative of the relative orientation of two words in vector space.
 However, this calculation could be the result of random chance.
-As such, we test the validity of our observations through the use of the permutation test.
+As such, we test the validity of our observations through the use of the permutation test (adapted from [Caliskan et al. (2017)](https://science.sciencemag.org/content/356/6334/183)).
 Simply, the permutation test compares the likelihood of an observation with that of all possible combinations of the data.
 An observation that is more extreme than the majority of the permutations is considered unlikely to be the result of chance alone.

 Practically speaking, we implemented the permutation test with our data by first taking the observation of interest (e.g., _mean_(cos(_male words_, _positive words_))) and comparing it to thousands of similar calculations (10,000 - 50,000 are commonly used), shuffling one of the labels (e.g., male-female labels) each iteration, to approximate all possible permutations of male-female and positive-negative word pairs.